 Hermione was sad to see him go.
 Excusing herself from the seventh year who had tried to get a dance with her, she made her way towards the library.
 He had to be there!
 She just had a feeling it was where he went.

-Unlocking the doors, she slipped inside.
+Unlocking the doors, she slipped inside, her heart beating fit to burst.
 It was quiet.
 But he was here, she just knew it.

 Hermione's breath caught in her throat.
 Why had he chosen this song?